SwathiSheshadri/pose3d/README.md

 For questions on the toolbox and citation please contact us at swathishesh@gmail.com or HScherberger@dpz.eu

 ## Acknowledgements
+We are very thankful to the JOSS editor Christopher Madan, and reviewers Dana Solav and Sasha Reschechtko whose feedback helped us improve pose3d immensely for public use.
-We are very thankful to Mackenzie Mathis and Alexander Mathis for their help in getting us going with using vision based tracking with DLC.
+We are also very thankful to Mackenzie Mathis and Alexander Mathis for their help in getting us going with vision based tracking using DLC.
 Discussions with several colleagues at the German Primate Center including Andrej Fillipow, Michael Berger, Sebastian Mueller, Attila Trunk and Daniela Buchwald were very useful for the development of our tracking experimental setup.
 Thanks also to Viktorija Schek for testing out some of our implementations.
 Our implementation in Matlab was inspired partly by [Anipose](https://github.com/lambdaloop/anipose) - a python toolbox for 3D reconstruction.